nmrdata/nmr-dataset-apprentis/README.md

 You can either provide the link to all the series or to a specific series.

-This series is part of a
+This series is part of a set of exercises:

 - [1H](https://nmrdata.github.io/nmr-dataset-apprentis-1h/): Only proton NMR is provided
 - [13C](https://nmrdata.github.io/nmr-dataset-apprentis-13c/): 13C (could be coupled and/or decoupled) spectra are provided